cavs-hfe/avenue-sim/README.md

-# Pedestrian Simulator
+# AVENUE Simulator
-This project involves deloping a pedestrian simulator.
-The project uses a Microsoft Kinect for skeleton tracking and head position and an Oculus Rift for head orientation and display.
+This project contains the core features and functionality of the Ambulatory Virtual Environment for Natural User Experiences, or AVENUE.
+The project uses a Microsoft Kinect or mocap for skeleton tracking and head position and an Oculus Rift for head orientation and display.
 Both elements are combined in a Unity scene that contains the environment for the simulation.
+The simulator also supports the use of an HTC Vive for position and display.